agnescameron/teaching-site/_posts/parsons/lab/2020-02-14-responsiveness.md

 Both Chrome and Firefox come with Grid-Inspector tools that let you look in detail at how a grid is laid out!

 **flexboxes**

+> playing along? *flex.html*

 Flexboxes, just like grids, are created by putting some boxes inside another box.
 Like before, the *outer* box needs to have the property `display: grid` set.
 This outer box is called the *flex grid-container*.

 Flexbox is interesting as it deals with layout *one dimension at a time* -- either in terms of rows or in terms of columns, using the `flex-direction` property.
 That means: if you want your boxes to be arranged left-to-right (then make new lines when they run out of room), set `flex-direction` to row.
 If not, set `flex-direction` to column. (to go backwards, `row-reverse` or `column-reverse`).
 This direction is called the *main axis*.
 The other axis (at 90 degrees) is called the *cross axis*.

 ```
-.flex-grid-container {
+.flex-container {
 	display: flex;
 	flex-direction: row;
 }
 ```

 To wrap our boxes onto multiple lines (or multiple columns, if our main axis is columns), we set the `flex-wrap` property in the parent grid-container.
 If we set it to `no-wrap`, our boxes would shrink to fit the width of the grid-container, and expand in the cross axis if their contents was too large.
+See [this guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Mastering_Wrapping_of_Flex_Items) for more wrapping details.

 ```
-.flex-grid-container {
+.flex-container {
 	display: flex;
 	flex-wrap: wrap;
 }
 ```

 Flexboxes also give us a way of distributing leftover space on lines to our boxes.
-By setting the property `flex-grow` in the inner boxes, we can control how much each box grows to fill the space.
+By setting the property `flex-grow` in the inner boxes, we can control the proportion by which each box grows to fill the space. (note: these *have* to be whole numbers);

 ```
 .flex-box1 {